mgayathri-03/HR_Attrition_Analysis/README.md

 An interactive HR Analytics Dashboard built using Microsoft Power BI to analyze employee attrition and uncover workforce insights.

-# Project Overview
+# 📌Project Overview
 This project analyzes employee attrition using the IBM HR Analytics dataset.
 The data was cleaned using Excel, transformed with SQL, analyzed using Python, and visualized in Microsoft Power BI through an interactive dashboard.

-# Dashboard Preview
+# 📂Dashboard Preview
 <img width="1451" height="803" alt="Screenshot (18)" src="https://github.com/user-attachments/assets/a0c83970-2fee-41ae-ac83-f8c824a58e90" />